wiredopposite/tusb_gamepad/README.md

 #include "board_config.h"
 ```
 Optionally, you can create a tusb_gamepad_config.h file in your project to change some settings.
-Here's how the tusb_gamepad_config.h file will look:
+Here's how the file will look:

 ```
 #ifndef _TUSB_GAMEPAD_CONFIG_H_